 - Define the internal IP address with screening mask and assign to interface A1. - Select Save to save the information. - Click on Add. - Define the external IP address with screening mask and assign to interface B1. - Select Save to save the information. - Click on System Management in the main menu. - Select Restart Application indicated by an icon in the status bar (not shown).

-Select the Interface Configuration Tab and use the Toggle button to enable the interfaces.
+Select the Interface Configuration Tab and click on Status to toggle the interfaces.

-7.4.
+7.7.
 Define Interfaces

 When the IP addresses and masks are assigned to the interfaces, these are then configured as signalling and media interfaces.